2-way Radio vs. a Phone

 - Memorize your call sign and how to say it using phonetics.
 You should learn the entire phonetic alphabet.
 Labeling your radio with your call sign is a good idea.

 - Identify with your call sign initially and at least every 15 minutes during a conversation, and finally at the end of your conversation (this is a legal requirement of your GMRS license).
 It is not necessary to say your call sign every time you speak.
-In a real emergency, you may also want to use a tactical ID (for example a neighborhood/CERT group name) at the beginning of each transmission.
+In a real emergency, you may also want to use a tactical ID (for example a community group/CERT Team name) at the beginning of each transmission.

 - Talk in plain and clear speech.
 The international radio language is English.
 Please avoid 10-codes (e.g. “10-4”), Ham radio “Q codes”, “CB lingo” or other codes or abbreviations.